 Essential to industrial enterprise, mechanical engineering is versatile and continuously evolving.
 Mechanical engineers use their knowledge of design, energy and materials to ensure that objects function more efficiently to conserve resources.

-MSOE offers a bachelor’s degree in mechanical engineering, with options to specialize in mechanical design, energy systems, materials and manufacturing and control systems.
+MSOE offers a bachelor’s degree in mechanical engineering, with options to specialize in mechanical design, energy systems, materials/manufacturing and control systems.
 Mechanical engineering is one of the broadest engineering disciplines.
-As a result, MEs work in a large number of industries, including aerospace, utilities, construction, manufacturing, transportation, military and the government—just to name a few.
+As a result, MEs work in a large number of industries, including aerospace, power generation, renewable energy, automation, manufacturing, transportation, building energy supply and medical devices — just to name a few.

 At MSOE, the breadth of the ME program is its strength.
 Students get a wide exposure to the four main areas of ME, with options to specialize in one or more.
 As a result, students are able to find jobs in a wide variety of industries and positions.
 ME students use their degrees in medical applications, robotic applications and everything in-between.

 The placement rate for MSOE mechanical engineering graduates was 97% in 2013-14, and graduates enjoyed an average starting salary of $57,664.

 ME graduates started great careers with companies like:

 - Carrier Corp.

 - Caterpillar, Inc.